-Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion) determination.
+Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion of course) determination.
 An 'N' determination will mean that the course will not be listed on the student's Record of Achievement.
-It may also mean that the student is unable to proceed to the Higher School Certificate course as Student has not satisfactorily complete the Preliminary Course.
+In Year 12 students must make a genuine attempt at assessment tasks that contribute in excess of 50% of available marks.
+Completion of tasks worth exactly 50% is not sufficient, tasks worth in excess of 50% must be completed.

-The satisfactory completion of a course requires Principals to have sufficient evidence that the student has:
+The satisfactory completion of a course requires principals to have sufficient evidence that the student has: